i-pi/i-pi/README.rst

 Checklist to create a pull request:

-- Code follows our format compliance (`black` and `flake8` as explained above)
+- The PR follows our format compliance (`black` and `flake8` as explained above)
-- All classes and functions include corresponding docstrings
+- All the new classes and functions include the corresponding docstrings

 (If the PR adds a new functionally, please fulfill the next two requirements as well)